2021 UEFA European Under-21 Championship squads

 The following is a list of squads for all sixteen national teams that competed at the 2021 UEFA European Under-21 Championship.
 Each national team had to submit a final squad of 23 players, three of whom had to be goalkeepers.

-Players in boldface were capped at full international level prior to being called up.
+Players in boldface were capped at full international level at some point in their career.

 Group stage

 Age, caps, goals and club as of 24 March 2021.